Skip to main content

 Credit recommendation:

 Version 1: In the lower division baccalaureate/associate degree category OR in the upper division baccalaureate degree category, 6 semester hours in Fire Service Administration, Management and Supervision or Communications OR in the lower division baccalaureate/associate degree category OR in the upper division baccalaureate degree category, 3 semester hours in Management/Supervision or Fire Service Administration and 3 semester hours in Communications (7/10).
 Version 2: In the lower division baccalaureate/associate degree category OR in the upper division baccalaureate degree category, 7 semester hours in Fire Service Administration, Management and Supervision or Communications OR in the lower division baccalaureate/associate degree category OR in the upper division baccalaureate degree category, 4 semester hours in Management/Supervision or Fire Service Administration and 3 semester hours in Communications (6/15 revalidation).
 Version 3: In the lower division baccalaureate/associate degree category, 4 semester hours in Fire Service Administration, or Management and Supervision and 4 semester hours in Communications (6/21 revalidation).
+Version 4: In the lower division baccalaureate/associate degree category OR in the upper division baccalaureate degree category, 4 semester hours in Fire Service Administration or Management and Supervision or Emergency Medical Services AND 4 semester hours in Communications AND 4 semester hours in EMS Administration (6/25 revalidation).

 Top